maningreen/theGreenEngine/LUA.md

       ```
   - Border
     - The border table is a set of abstract functions used to implemet wrapping.

     - `length :: Float`
       - the lenght from the origin (center) to one side.
 The total length of one side is `2 * length`

     - `wrapEntity() :: Entity -> Void`
       - if an "entity" (a base internal class) is out of bounds, it's position will be wrapped around to be inside the border.

     - `wrapPos() :: Vector2 -> Vector2`
       - if a vector2 is out of bounds, it's position will be wrapped around to be inside the border.

     - `wrapPosX() :: Vector2 -> Vector2`
       - if a vector2's X position is out of bounds, it's X position will be wrapped around to be inside the border.

     - `wrapPosY() :: Vector2 -> Vector2`
       - if a vector2's Y position is out of bounds, it's Y position will be wrapped around to be inside the border.

     - `getShortestPathToPoint() :: Vector2 -> Vector2 -> Vector2`
       - returns the effective equivilent of `b - a`, with the vector to, wrapped.

     - `getDistance() :: Vector2 -> Vector2 -> Float`
       - returns the effective distance between two points.
   - NodeBullet

     - `speed :: Float`
       - the speed (px / s) of all the bullets.

     - `radius :: Float`
       - the visual radius of the bullets.

     - `color :: Color`
       - the color of the bullets.
+  - Player

+    - `defaultMaxHealth :: Float`
+      - the default maximum health of the player
+      - READ ONLY (if you try writing it *will* explode, and it *is* your fault)

+    - `defaultDashSpeed :: Float`
+      - the default dash speed (px / s) of the player
+      - READ ONLY (if you try writing it *will* explode, and it *is* your fault)

+    - `defaultDashTime :: Float`
+      - the default length a dash lasts (s) for the player
+      - READ ONLY (if you try writing it *will* explode, and it *is* your fault)

+    - `defaultDashControl :: Float`
+      - the default 'control' the player has over the direction a dash. (arbitrary, bigger == more)
+      - READ ONLY (if you try writing it *will* explode, and it *is* your fault)

+    - `defaultMaxDashCount :: Int`
+      - the default maximum amount of dashes the player has.
+      - READ ONLY (if you try writing it *will* explode, and it *is* your fault)

+    - `defaultDashCooldown :: Float`
+      - the default minimum amount of time between ending a dash and beginning a new one.
+      - READ ONLY (if you try writing it *will* explode, and it *is* your fault)

+    -`particleSpawnTime`
+      - The time (s) between spawning the cool little exhaust particles.

 ### Types, in depth
 As mentioned there are multiple "types", implimented as classes in the back, but as tables for you, this is just if your curious, but doesn't amount to much.